 How Linnaeus inadvertently muddled the taxonomy of bananas when he gave Latin binomials to two edible bananas.
 This is the first of a two-part series on the classification of edible bananas.
 Part two is on modernizing the nomenclature system specific to edible bananas.

 "Surely there is no other science in which the errors of the past are preserved by law to confuse the present", said Normand Simmonds in his 1991 address to the Society for Economic Botany.
-The author of two seminal works—Bananas, and The evolution of the bananas—was referring to the formal nomenclature system that consists in giving Latin binomials (Latinized two-part names: the first one indicating the genus, and the second one the species) to species, but which has also been applied to crops even though the latter are not the product of natural selection and therefore not species.
-In his talk, he singled out three crops that had been disserviced by the nomenclature system: bananas, potatoes and sugarcane.
+The author of two seminal works—Bananas, and The evolution of the bananas—was referring to the formal nomenclature system that consists in giving to species Latin binomials (Latinized two-part names: the first one indicating the genus, and the second one the species), but which has also been applied to crops even though the latter are not the product of natural selection and therefore not species.
+In his talk, he singled out three crops that had been short handed by the nomenclature system: bananas, potatoes and sugarcane.
 He argued that the problems created by applying Latin binomials to these crops disappear when "Latin tags and formal rules are abandoned and informal genetically-based groups and cultivar names are adopted instead".

 If Simmonds sounded confident, it’s because he had made the problems disappear for bananas.
 In 1955, he and his colleague Kenneth Shepherd had published a scoring method to classify edible bananas that had become an informal nomenclature system.
 But even though it proved more useful to scientists than Latin binomials, it did not eclipse the latter.